GlobalWarming31/The-Climate-Change-game/README.md

 Wind: Always check the top of the screen!
 The wind ranges from 1 to 15 mph and pushes left (<--) or right (-->).
 You must adjust your angle and power to compensate for the wind pushing your nuke off course.

-## 🎮 Join the TriCityMC discord for more games and tons of other projects like out Aol Instant Messenger Server 🎮
+## 🎮 Join the TriCityMC discord for more games and tons of other projects like our Aol Instant Messenger Server 🎮
 ## 🌍 https://discord.tricitymc.online 🌍